 If you are thinking about becoming an LPN/LVN, also known as a Licensed Practical Nurse/Licensed Vocational Nurse, (the job duties are the same for both LPN and LVN.
 However, Vermont, California, and Texas have chosen to use the term “LVN”) you have several educational options.
-Of course, you can spend a couple of years attending a regular brick-and-mortar college or earning a degree, or you can choose to take an accelerated LPN/LVN program.
+You can spend a couple of years attending a regular brick-and-mortar college earning a degree, or you can choose to take an accelerated LPN/LVN program.

-By taking a fast-track LPN course online, you will save yourself the hassle of having to drive to the school and be there at set a set time.
+By taking a fast-track online lpn program, you will save yourself the hassle of having to drive to the school and be there at a set time.
 Moreover, you can graduate with a certificate after attending courses for 6 to 12 months.

 What Does an LPN/LVN do?

-As a licensed practical nurse, your core job is to provide care to patients while offering needed support to doctors and nurses.
+The core job of a licensed practical nurse is to provide care to patients while offering needed support to doctors and nurses.
 You will also need to be a source of support for concerned family members.
 The following is a short list of basic job duties you may be asked to perform:

 - Interview patients to find the reason for the visit to the healthcare facility.

 - Accurately record patient history, including symptoms, vital signs, and more.